Guide to Counseling at UMSL

 As with all relationships, you may occasionally have a misunderstanding with your counselor.
 It’s important to tell your counselor about any negative or uncomfortable feelings you have about the counselor or the counseling process.
 These discussions can become an important part of the counseling itself.
 If you do not feel comfortable talking with your counselor about these feelings or concerns, you may ask to speak to the counselor’s supervisor or to the Director of Counseling Services.

-The initial (“intake”) session at Counseling Services is free of charge to enrolled UM-St. Louis students and Faculty/Staff.
+The initial (“intake”) session at Counseling Services is free of charge to enrolled UM-St. Louis students.
 There is a small charge for any additional counseling sessions.
 This fee helps to support our services to you.
 Counseling Services does not receive funding from your Student Activities fee.
 If you find this charge to be unmanageable, please speak to your counselor about alternate arrangements.
 We do not wish for anyone to be denied counseling due to financial hardship.